The information in this article applies to:

 To calculate the area of the plan's footprint

-- Once your floor plan is finalized, navigate to the floor that you would like to calculate square footage or square meters from.
+- Once your floor plan is finalized, navigate to the floor that you would like to calculate the footprint of.

 - Next, select CAD> Draw Polyline .